dbraley/client-code-pact-contract-generation/README.md

 Ideally this mentality could be applied with ease to multiple client languages.
 As a provider, I want to make it easy for my clients to keep their pacts up to date regardless of what language they choose to program in.

+Worthy of note: this technique would enable higher value of using [swagger-mock-validator](https://bitbucket.org/atlassian/swagger-mock-validator/src/master/).
+Frequently, pact modification generally entails agreement (and sometimes negotiation) between teams.
+If the pact were automatically generated and uploaded by the build process, it is feasible (desirable?) the pact could drift.
+In such a case, validating the pact and swagger align is more valuable (and worth the extra effort in the build pipline, due to reduced engineer overhead).

 # Example Code Repository

 [![Travis CI Status](https://travis-ci.org/thombergs/code-examples.svg?branch=master)](https://travis-ci.org/thombergs/code-examples)